 He also urges city-grillers to add variety when trying to capture smoked flavors: “Feel free to play with the different woods you use.
 I’ve seen, as I’ve gone around the world … things like lychee wood [or] cashew wood; they impart really beautiful flavors.
 Plus, if you have a smokebox, even in the tiniest home smoker, don’t just throw wood into the firebox, do things like throw whole onions with the paper on, whole cloves of garlic … broken up but with the paper right on, and oranges or orange peels.”
 Integrating underutilized or unexpected flavors into your grilling process takes your food to the next level and will have you forgetting all about your lack of patio space.

 Now that you’re armed with all the right tips and tools, it’s time to start cooking!
 To get your indoor grilling party started, Richman shares some of his favorite recipes from his book Straight Up Tasty: Meals, Memories, and Mouthfuls from my Travels.

-1 pound hot Italian pork sausage, casings removed
+- 1 lb hot Italian pork sausage, casings removed

 - Mix the beef with the salt, pepper, garlic, liquid smoke, and sausage meat.
 Form into 12 thin patties, each roughly 5 inches in diameter.